Danielou1/ExamBuilder/README.md

     ```bash
     cd ExamBuilder
     ```
-3. Build the project using Maven:
+3. Build the project using the Maven Wrapper:
     ```bash
+    # On Windows
+    mvnw clean install

+    # On macOS/Linux
-    mvn clean install
+    ./mvnw clean install
     ```

 ## Usage